Automorphisms of singular three-dimensional cubic hypersurfaces: Singularities of three-dimensional cubic hypersurfaces

-\begin{llemma} Let $Y$ be a three-dimensional $G$-variety and let $Z$ be a $G$-variety of dimension 1 or 2.
-Let $Y\dasharrow Z$ be a $G$-equivariant dominant rational map whose general fiber is either a rational curve or rational surface.
+The following lemma is well-known. \begin{llemma} Let $Y$ be a three-dimensional $G$-variety and let $Z$ be a $G$-variety of dimension $1$ or $2$.
+Let $Y\dasharrow Z$ be a $G$-equivariant dominant rational map whose general fiber is either a rational curve or a rational surface respectively.
 Then there exists the following commutative diagram

-where $Y'\to Z'$ is a $G$-Mori fiber space and both horizontal maps are birational and $G$-equivariant. \end{llemma} \begin{proof} Note that one can equivariantly compactify a $G$-variety $S$ by compactifying the quotient $S/G$ and taking its normalization in the function field $\operatorname{k}(S)$.
-Then we may assume that $Y$ and $Z$ are projective.
-Then we can apply equivariant resolution of singularities (see~\cite{20}).
+where $Y'\to Z'$ is a $G$-Mori fiber space and both horizontal maps are birational and $G$-equivariant. \end{llemma} \begin{proof} Note that one can equivariantly compactify a $G$-variety $S$: we can compactify the quotient $S/G$ and take its normalization in the function field $\operatorname{k}(S)$.
+Therefore we may assume that $Y$ and $Z$ are projective.
+Then we can equivariantly resolve the singularities (see~\cite{20}).
 So we may assume that $Y\dasharrow Z$ is a $G$-equivariant morphism between smooth projective varieties.
 Then we apply the $G$-equivariant relative minimal model program to $Y$ over $Z$.
-Since fibers of the map $Y\to~Z$ are rationally connected, in the end we obtain a required $G$-Mori fibration $Y'\to Z'$.
+Since fibers of the map $Y\to~Z$ are rationally connected, at the end we obtain a required $G$-Mori fibration $Y'\to Z'$.
 This gives us the required commutative diagram. \end{proof}

 \begin{remark} In the case where $Y\dasharrow Z$ is of relative dimension one the commutative diagram~\eqref{diag} can be taken so that $Y'$ and $Z'$ are smooth varieties (see~\cite{12} for details). \end{remark}